libp2p/specs/autonat/autonat-v2.md

 Upon completion of the dial attempt, the server sends a `DialResponse` message to the client node on the `/libp2p/autonat/2/dial` stream.
-The response contains a list of `DialStatus`es with a status for each address in the list up to and including the address that the server attempted to dial.
+The response contains `addrIdx`, the index of the address the server selected to dial and `DialStatus`, a dial status indicating the outcome of the dial attempt.
 The `DialStatus` for an address is set according to [Requirements for DialStatus](#requirements-for-dialstatus).
 The response also contains an appropriate `ResponseStatus` set according to [Requirements For ResponseStatus](#requirements-for-responsestatus).